vsaimathur/MultiConnect4/README.md

 Installation steps :
 1. clone the repository
 2. Navigate to downloaded repo in command line & press : npm install
+3. To run the server and client, press : npm run dev
-3. Open 2 tabs in localhost & done!
+4. Open 2 tabs in localhost & done!